KALTCHUK/Z80_Modular_Computer/readme.md

 ## You want your own Proton?
 So follow these steps: ##

 1) Order the PCBs.
-You can order from PCBway with the codes in the Proton Manual.
+You can order from PCBway and JLC PCB with the codes in the Proton Manual.
 2) Buy the components according to the bill of materials in the Proton Manual.
 3) Assemble the cards.
 4) Download the software from Github.